Best Practices for Creating Comprehensive Protection with Complimentary Solutions

-- Proxy piercing: Detect activity designed to disguise a geographic location and generate false IP address information.
+- Proxy piercing: Detects activity designed to disguise a geographic location and generate false IP address information.

 - Biometric technology: The shopper’s biometric information (fingerprint, heartbeat) can be compared to the cardholder’s for verification.

-- Affiliate Fraud Alerts: Detect affiliate fraud and unearned commissions before finalizing a sale.
+- Affiliate Fraud Shield: Detects affiliate fraud and unearned commissions before finalizing a sale.

-- Intelligent Source Detection: Pinpoint the specific type of fraud being perpetrated.
+- Intelligent Source Detection: Pinpoints the specific type of fraud being perpetrated.

 Getting Started: Creating a Multi-Layer Approach to Fraud Detection